BiEchi/my-homepage/content/authors/lumetta/_index.md

     url: https://csl.illinois.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: Professor Steve Lumetta is an Associate Professor of Electrical and Computer Engineering, an Affiliate Associate Professor of Computer Science, and a Research Associate Professor in the Coordinated Science Laboratory at the University of Illinois at Urbana-Champaign.
-He is the professor who influenced me the most in my life, who showed me the spirits of a heacker and power of a programmer.
-The ECE 220 Honored Section provided by him totally cracked me and made me who I am now.
+The ECE 220 Honored Section provided by him was so strict about knowledge and the attitude to it, which totally cracked me and made me who I am now.

 # Interests to show in About widget
 interests: